June Havoc: Personal life

 The FAC members, including Havoc, walked to the Capitol and attended the October 27 hearing.
 The members were escorted past empty seats to the back of the hearing room where Rep. J. Parnell Thomas, the HUAC chairman, had reserved seats for them.
 They were treated to a raucous confrontation between Thomas and the subpoenaed witness, screenwriter John Howard Lawson.
 Lawson refused to answer whether he had ever been a member of the Communist Party and was held in contempt; evidence, including Lawson’s Communist party membership card, was then introduced.
 Although the FAC members had planned to attend only one day of the hearings, they stayed a second day before returning to Los Angeles.
 On October 30, Thomas abruptly ended the hearings without calling several subpoenaed witnesses to the relief of the film industry.
 However, he threatened to reconvene the hearings.
 Moreover, the committee had held 10 screenwriters and directors in contempt and introduced their Communist Party membership cards into evidence.
 Moreover, the FAC members’ trip to Congress proved to be a public relations fiasco.
 The general public perceived the FAC members as supporting the proven Communist Party members, not their freedom of speech.
 As a result, movie box office receipts dropped 20%, and even established stars like Bogart were compelled to make public apologies.
 It is unknown whether Havoc’s film career was affected.
 However, the fact that she had prominent roles in three films in 1948 and three films in 1949 would suggest otherwise.
 One of her 1948 films was The Iron Curtain, which was an anti-communist movie produced by Daryl F. Zanuck in response to Thomas’ claims that Hollywood did not produce such films.

 In 1967, Havoc founded Youthbridge, a program that provided theatrical training to adolescents, primarily African American adolescents, at the Bridgeport, Connecticut YWCA.
 She was the executive and artistic director of the Youthbridge program and participated in fund raising events.

 In the mid-1970s, Havoc purchased for $230,000 an abandoned train depot and various pre-Civil War buildings on eight acres of land called Cannon Crossing in the Cannondale Historic District of Wilton, Connecticut.
 Restoring, rebuilding and re-purposing several small buildings from other locations, she worked hands-on and successfully completed this vast restoration project, which remains a popular destination today.
 It is home to artisan shops, galleries, boutiques, a cafe and a restaurant.
 Havoc sold the enclave in 1989.
 A long-time resident of Fairfield County (Weston, Wilton and lastly North Stamford) Connecticut, Havoc was fiercely devoted to the care and well-being of animals.
 Her homes were a nurturing and loving sanctuary to many orphaned geese, donkeys, cats, and dogs over the decades.
 Havoc set aside half of the acreage at Cannon Crossing for rescued animals, and Blessing of the Animals ceremonies were held annually just before Christmas at Cannon Crossing.

-Havoc was identified as a Democrat who supported Adlai Stevenson in the 1952 presidential election.